After my own Hashimoto’s diagnosis in 2009, I wanted to figure out what I could do to live the healthiest life possible.

-Dose: 100-400 mg daily, at bedtime (Note: Do not exceed 400 mg per day.)
+Dose: 100 to 400 mg daily, at bedtime (Note: Do not exceed 400 mg per day.)

-Magnesium citrate can cause loose stools, which may be a good or a bad side effect depending on which direction you tend to swing.
+Magnesium citrate can cause loose stools, which may be a good or a bad side effect, depending on which direction you tend to swing.
 Consider magnesium glycinate if you tend to experience diarrhea, or magnesium citrate if you tend to be more constipated.
 Keep in mind that, for some people, the glycinate version can worsen anxiety symptoms.
-If you are prone to anxiety, citrate would be a better choice.
+If you are prone to anxiety, the citrate version would be a better choice.

 Zinc is involved as a catalyst in many different pathways in the body.
 It’s also very important for gut health, immune function, tissue healing, the conversion of T4 to T3, and the production of TSH.
 It can help tighten the intestinal junctions of those with intestinal permeability as well.
+(32)

-Depleted zinc levels can also result in diarrhea, hair loss, impotence, loss of appetite, skin issues (acne, rashes, canker sores, foot fungus), depression, impaired vision, low sperm count, ADHD, unexplained weight loss, a lack of alertness, and open sores on the skin.
+Depleted zinc levels can result in diarrhea, hair loss, impotence, loss of appetite, skin issues (acne, rashes, canker sores, foot fungus), depression, impaired vision, low sperm count, ADHD, unexplained weight loss, a lack of alertness, and open sores on the skin.
+(33)

 Over 52 percent of my surveyed readers reported feeling better after starting zinc supplementation.

 Who is at Risk for Deficiency: Since zinc is needed to form TSH, those who are constantly producing TSH are more likely to develop deficiencies in zinc.
 If you have celiac disease or any other malabsorption syndrome that has caused intestinal damage, you may have an impaired ability to absorb zinc.
+(34)

 Recommended Supplement: Zinc 30 by Pure Encapsulations